worlddevelopment/worlddevelopment/standards.md

 ###Project internal
-* Group group instances that are linked.
+1. Group group instances that are linked.
 **=>** Allows exchanging a part by another internal, linked part by redefining which objects are in the group.

-* Prefix 'Assembly' to groups that use parts (as group instances of the group that contains the instance of the linked group).
+1. Prefix 'Assembly' to groups that use parts (as group instances of the group that contains the instance of the linked group).
 **=>** This way checking in which assemblies a part is used in the outliner is just a matter of searching within all prefixed groups for the group name of the part.
 **Tip:** Search for the group name.
 Then scan the 'Assembly'-prefixed matches manually.

-* Keep linked boolean data blocks that are added at times when linking, instancing a group.
+1. Keep linked boolean data blocks that are added at times when linking, instancing a group.
 **=>** Allows to easily adapt the hole pattern by making these duplicates real, single user and repositioning, et alia.
+Including these satellite objects in the group (see 1.) may not be wise.